Sri-Chandana20/Crisis-Impact-Analysis-Power-BI-Report/README.md

 - **Page 3:** Recovery Strategies - Actionable insights from the analysis.

-- **Page 4:** About - About - Overview, objective, data source, tools used, and analyst profile.
+- **Page 4:** About - Overview, objective, data source, tools used, and analyst profile.

 [Check out the report here!](https://tinyurl.com/mt7aphnk)

 ---

-### Business Questions
+### Business Questions Solved

 **1. How severe was the revenue and order decline?**